Mithgol/node-fido2twi/README.md

 * `sourceArea` — the name (echotag) of an echomail area.

 Recent messages are found in that area and then a heading of each message is separately posted as a tweet (a microblog entry) in Twitter.

+### Posting an individual message

+You may post one individual message by the following command:

+`fidotwi sourceArea --msg=filename`

+where `sourceArea` is the name (echotag) of an echomail area and `filename` is the full path to a file containing a message from that area.
+That message becomes posted as a tweet (a microblog entry) in Twitter.

+* `SkipBySubj` configuration lines are ignored in this mode and reposts of messages generated from Twitter are also allowed.

+* This parameter's format is designed for `fido2twi` to be called as an external tool from Fidonet editors that can export a message (currently being read) and call a tool to process that message (passing the echotag and the message's path in the command line).

 ## Testing fido2twi